yonasBSD/super_v/README.md

 **Example (Ubuntu 24.04 / GNOME):** Settings → Keyboard → View and Customize Shortcuts → Custom Shortcuts → add a shortcut named “Super V” with command `super_v open-gui`, then press `Super+V` when prompted for the key combo.

+### GNOME blur (optional)

+To blur the Super V window under GNOME, configure the **Blur my Shell** extension:

+1. Install the Blur my Shell extension from GNOME Extensions if you do not already have it.
+2. Open the extension preferences and switch to the **Applications** tab.
+3. Click **Add window**, then press `Esc` to create a new blank “Window Name” entry.
+4. Expand the new entry and enter `com.ecstra.super_v` in the text box.

 ### Service management

 > **Note**: Auto handled by install.sh